 SHOP THE SAMSONITE ELEVATION PLUS COLLECTION

-Even though most hardside suitcases don’t feature exterior sleeves, we love that this one has a pop-out compartment ideal for accessing your laptop quickly or other essentials like chargers and tablets.
-“I was really impressed by how this carry-on luggage was created and all the built-in organization it has,” said one tester who found it perfect for business travel or quick trips.
+Even though most hardsided suitcases don’t feature exterior sleeves, we love that this one has a pop-out compartment, ideal for quickly accessing your laptop or other essentials like chargers and tablets.

-The durable polypropylene shell wasn’t damaged after repeated drops during durability testing and testers claimed that it handled the wear and tear of travel well.
+The durable polypropylene shell wasn’t damaged after repeated drops during durability testing, and testers claimed that it handled the wear and tear of travel well.
 Another bonus: A built-in AirTag holder is included.
-Some testers found it a bit too big for overhead bins on smaller airplanes.
 It also only comes in three colors.

 Dimensions23" x 15" x 10"